tmaiaroto/li3_angular_goodies/README.md

 First, you're going to need to specify a service attribute.
 This will be the name of a service factory in the ```documentTableServices``` module.
 See document-table-services.js for more.
+You can extend or override this service factory.
-You should probably extend, override, or use this as a guide.
+Alternatively, you can also specify an optional ```factory``` attribute that will $inject a different factory so you don't need to overwrite any code.

 __Pagination__
 pagination='pager' : Rounded pager style buttons